 Phuentsholing to Thimphu / Overnight at Thimphu

-Procedure of the immigration formalities, early morning Breakfast, we will drive to continue to Thimphu which is the capital of Bhutan The drive to Thimphu is grand when we move up from the Indian plain to Bhutan's lower regions through delightful woods, towns, and roadside towns.
-After checking in Hotel we will go on a walk to the nearby Local Market.
+After the procedure of the immigration formalities and an early morning Breakfast, we will drive to continue to Thimphu, which is the capital of Bhutan The drive to Thimphu is grand when we move up from the Indian plain to Bhutan's lower regions through delightful woods, towns, and roadside towns.
+After checking in Hotel, we will go on a walk to the nearby local market.
 Our drive will go through the main multicultural city in Bhutan.
 Overnight in Thimphu

 Day 3: